 Located around an hour northeast from Reykjavík and part of the famed Golden Circle tour (along with Gullfoss), the Geysir springs consist of around a dozen or so hot water blowholes, including the eponymous Geysir, which has given its name to other geysers around the world.
 The most popular blowhole though, is called Strokkur, principally because it regularly—every few minutes, usually—spouts its boiling water up to 30 metres (100 feet) into the air.
 It’s still worth looking around at the other pools though, even if they haven’t erupted for years or even decades, since they still usually offer interesting colours and bubbling geothermal activity.
 There’s also a hotel, souvenir shop, café and related exhibition at the site.

 Have you been here?
 Share a tip or a photo with fellow travelers.

+My husband and I just returned from beautiful Iceland to celebrate my 40th birthday.
+I was amazed by all the natural beauty he country has to offer: gorgeous Icelandic ponies, dramatic icy waterfalls, sunsets that last forever, and brilliant dancing Northern Lights.
 But what struck me most was Iceland's unexpected color palette.
 During winter when the days are short, the sun rises just above the horizon, stays there all day, and then starts its slow descent at around 4:30 p.m.
 The result: a landscape bathed all day in a lovely alpenglow, turning everything warm shades of pink and blue.
 Even the most ordinary of scenes takes on an unusual beauty because of Iceland's soft lighting - a photographer's dream.
 My husband and I can't wait to return to Iceland in the summer for some great hiking!